getredash/redash/docs/settings.rst

 Settings
 ########

-Much of the functionality of re:dash can be changes with settings.
+Much of the functionality of re:dash can be changed with settings.
 Settings are read by `/redash/settings.py` from environment variables which (for most installs) can be set in `/opt/redash/current/.env`

 The follow is a list of settings and what they control: